7.7 IR Exposure and Readout

 - Return to idle mode: The detector returns to idle mode, where it is continuously flushed in order to prevent charge build-up and to limit the formation of residual images.

 All sequences start with the same “reset, reset, read, read” sequence, where the two reads are done as quickly as possible.
 This “double reset read” was originally implemented because the very first read after the reset may show an offset that does not reproduce in the following reads.

 7.7.3 MULTIACCUM Timing Sequences: Full Array Apertures

 There are 12 pre-defined sample sequences, optimized to cover a wide range of observing situations, available for the full-frame IR apertures.
 (See Section 7.7.4 for a discussion of the sample sequences available for the IR subarray apertures.
 The same names are used for the sample sequences, but the times are different.)
 The maximum number of reads (following the zero read) during an exposure is 15, which are collected as the signal ramps up.
-It is possible to select less than 15 reads, thus cutting short the ramp and reducing the total exposure time.
+It is possible to select less than 15 reads, thus cutting the ramp short and reducing the total exposure time.
 However, the timing of the individual reads within any of the 12 sequences cannot be adjusted by the user.
-This approach has been adopted because optimal calibration of IR detectors requires a dedicated set of reference files (e.g., dark frames) for each timing pattern.
+This approach has been adopted as the optimal calibration of IR detectors requires a dedicated set of reference files (e.g., dark frames) for each timing pattern.

 In summary, a WFC3/IR exposure is fully specified by choosing: